restfb/restfb.github.io/_includes/documentation/fetching-multiple-objects.md

            JsonObject.class, Parameter.with("fields","name,id"));
 {% endhighlight %}

-As you can see, you use the `fetchObjects`-method and hand over a list of `ids` as first parameter.
-You get a `JsonObject` as response with the previously provided `ids` as names in this `JsonObject`.
+As you can see, you use the `fetchObjects` method and supply a list of `ids` as first parameter.
+You get a `JsonObject` as a response with the previously provided `ids` as names in this `JsonObject`.

 {% highlight json %}
 {